Apricot-S/shanten-algorithm-collection/algorithms/decomp_ara_removal/README.md

 1. Extract a pair (also consider the pattern where no pair is extracted).
 2. Extract melds and meld candidates from honors.
+3. Remove isolated tiles from each suit.
-3. Extract melds and meld candidates from each suit:
+4. Extract melds and meld candidates from each suit:

     - Search for combinations of A and B as follows:

       - A: The combination that maximizes **(number of melds) * 2 + (number of meld candidates)**.
       - B: The combination that maximizes **(number of melds) * 10 + (number of meld candidates)**.

-4. Calculate the shanten number for all the combinations of A and B.
+5. Calculate the shanten number for all the combinations of A and B.

     - Store the value if it is lower than other combinations.

-5. Repeat for all possible combinations.
+6. Repeat for all possible combinations.

 ### Constraint